dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

 1. Host the Blazor WebAssembly app in an ASP.NET Core app.
 A standalone Blazor WebAssembly app can be added to an ASP.NET Core solution, or you can use a hosted Blazor WebAssembly app created from the [Blazor WebAssembly project template](xref:blazor/tooling) with the hosted option:

-   * Visual Studio: In the **Additional information** dialog, select the **ASP.NET Core hosted** checkbox when creating the Blazor WebAssembly app.
+   * Visual Studio: In the **Additional information** dialog, select the **ASP.NET Core Hosted** checkbox when creating the Blazor WebAssembly app.
 In this article's examples, the solution is named `BlazorHosted`.
    * Visual Studio Code/.NET CLI command shell: `dotnet new blazorwasm -ho` (use the `-ho|--hosted` option).
 Use the `-o|--output {LOCATION}` option to create a folder for the solution and set the solution's project namespaces.
 In this article's examples, the solution is named `BlazorHosted` (`dotnet new blazorwasm -ho -o BlazorHosted`).

-   For the examples in this article, the client project's namespace is `BlazorHosted.Client`, and the server project's namespace is `BlazorHosted.Server`.
+   For the examples in this article, the hosted solution's name (assembly name) is `BlazorHosted`.
+The client project's namespace is `BlazorHosted.Client`, and the server project's namespace is `BlazorHosted.Server`.

 1. **Delete** the `wwwroot/index.html` file from the Blazor WebAssembly **`Client`** project.